 2024 saw the release of the first new Bluetones material in 14 years, and was to be as exciting a year for the group as they’ve ever enjoyed.
 A renaissance that saw the four original band members take in the summer festivals before a full UK tour in the autumn/winter of 2024.

-The release of 'London Weekend Television' in 2025 has seen them reaffirm themselves as indie-pop royalty and we can't wait to welcome them to Minety Music Festival for the very first time...
+The release of 'London Weekend Television' in 2025 saw them reaffirm themselves as indie-pop royalty, and 2026 sees the band celebrate the 30th anniversary of Platinum selling album ‘Expecting To Fly’, famed for hit singles, such as ‘Bluetonic’, ‘Slight Return’ and Cut Some Rug’.
+We can't wait to welcome them to Minety Music Festival for the very first time...
 You're in for a real treat!!!

 “The Bluetones are a band tied to their Brit Pop past but with tunes that begin to transcend it too” – Louder Than War